-Registered Office Zugerstrasse 50, 6340 Baar, Switzerland

-Register, register number The Issuer is registered with the Commercial Register of the Canton of

-Zug under the company number CHE-106.919.184.

-Legal Entity Identifier (LEI) 549300R3N69ECGYPU434

-Auditors KPMG AG, Landis + Gyr-Strasse 1, 6300 Zug (CHE-209.561.530)

-The Issuer's auditors are supervised by and registered with the Swiss number is 501403.

-Federal Audit Oversight Authority ("FAOA") (Eidgenössische Revisionsaufsichtsbehörde, RAB).
-The auditors' FAOA register in the development and production of systems and products for bonding, sealing, damping, reinforcing and protecting in the building sector and motor vehicle industry.
-Sika has subsidiaries in over 100 countries around the world and manufactures in over 400 factories.
+Company name Sika AG Legal Form Corporation (Aktiengesellschaft) organized under the laws of Switzerland Registered Office Zugerstrasse 50, 6340 Baar, Switzerland Register, register number The Issuer is registered with the Commercial Register of the Canton of Zug under the company number CHE-106.919.184.
+Legal Entity Identifier (LEI) 549300R3N69ECGYPU434 Auditors KPMG AG, Badenerstrasse 172, 8004 Zurich (CHE-106.084.881) The Issuer's auditors are supervised by and registered with the Swiss Federal Audit Oversight Authority (" FAOA ") (Eidgenössische Revisionsaufsichtsbehörde, RAB).
+The auditors' FAOA register number is 501403.
+Business activities Sika is a specialty chemicals company with a leading position in the development and production of systems and products for bonding, sealing, damping, reinforcing and protecting in the building sector and motor vehicle industry.
+Sika has subsidiaries in over 100 countries around the world and manufactures in over 300 factories.
+Information on the Bonds